finbourne/lusid-sdk-python-preview/sdk/docs/CalendarsApi.md

 # **get_calendar**
 > Calendar get_calendar(scope, code, as_at=as_at)

-[BETA] Get a calendar in its generic form
+[BETA] GetCalendar: Get a calendar in its generic form

 Retrieve a generic calendar by a specific ID at a point in AsAt time